Housing standards as a strategic determinant of health

 The new strategic duty to promote health improvement and reduce health inequalities

-The Devolution and Community Empowerment Bill, clause 43 indicates that all strategic authorities (combined authorities, combined county authorities, upper-tier county councils and unitary authorities) will have a new duty to promote health improvement and reduce health inequalities.
+The Devolution and Community Empowerment Act 2026, clause 45 indicates that all strategic authorities (combined authorities, combined county authorities, upper-tier county councils and unitary authorities) will have a new duty to promote health improvement and reduce health inequalities.
 This duty defines key determinants of health, including:

 The duty aligns with the Greater London Authority, who have been subject to a health improvement and inequalities duty under the GLA Act 1999